LIVESTREAMING: Here's a lineup of Tuesday’s programmes on GhanaWeb TV

-It’s a first Tuesday in December here on GhanaWeb TV as we bring you carefully selected content that is expected to entertain you, keep you informed and offer you education on relevant topics and subjects.
+This Monday, GhanaWeb TV brings you carefully selected content that is expected to entertain you, keep you informed and offer you education on relevant topics and subjects.

-For today's programming, we bring you a repeat of #SayItLoud where George Ayisi sits down with the MP for Cape Coast South, Ricketts Hagan as they delve deep into the rejection of the 2022 budget by the Minority in parliament.
+On the menu today, we bring you the playback of the just ended GhanaWeb Excellence Awards which honoured a number of dignitaries impacting the country positively on the night of Saturday, December 11 at the Accra City Hotel.

-Host of Bloggers Forum Benefo Buabeng Abrantepa and his guests sit down to discuss issues surrounding the Entertainment industry.
+Playbacks of George Ayisi's conversation with Madina's lawmaker Lawyer Francis-Xavier Sosu on #SayItLoud; Perez Erzoah-Kwaw's exclusive with football coach Abukari Damba on the art of goalkeeping.

 These and many more national events and programmes will air GhanaWeb TV.